maeneak/MauiHybridAuth/readme.md

-# MudBlazor MAUI Blazor Hybrid and Web App, with Core Identity and dotnet new Template.
+# MudBlazor MAUI Blazor Hybrid and Web App, with Core Identity and dotnet new Template for Visual Studio.
 Fork of the [Microsft MAUI Hybrid with Blazor Identity sample](https://github.com/BethMassi/MauiHybridAuth) converted to MudBlazor with added functionality.

 Additions include: